McGregor's cuckooshrike

 McGregor's cuckooshrike (Malindangia mcgregori) or the sharp-tailed cuckooshrike, is a species of bird in the family Campephagidae.
 It is endemic to Mindanao island on the Philippines.
 Its natural habitat is tropical moist montane forest.
 It is declining due to habitat loss.

-Description and taxonomy
+Taxonomy

-EBird describes the bird as "A medium-sized bird of lower- and mid-elevation montane mossy forest on Mindanao, where it often joins mixed-species flocks.
-Gray on the crown, back, rump, and upper tail; black on the forehead, face, and chest plus some wing and tail feathers; and white on the belly and shoulder, plus a long mark down the wing and outer tail feathers.
-Black parts are slightly duller in the female.
-Unmistakable.
-Voice includes whining squeals and harsh screeches."
+McGregor's cuckooshrike was formally described in 1907 by the American ornithologist Edgar Alexander Mearns as Malindangia mcgregori based on a specimen collected on Mount Malindang, Mindanao, Philippines.
+The specific epithet was chosen to honour the Australian/American ornithologist Richard Crittenden McGregor.

 This species was formerly placed in the genus Coracina.
 A molecular phylogenetic study published in 2010 found the genus Coracina was non-monophyletic.
 In the resulting reorganization to create monophyletic genera, McGregor's cuckooshrike is the only species placed in the resurrected genus Malindangia.

 Diet is unknown but presumed to feed on insects.
 Forages in groups in the cannopy typically in pairs or in mixed species flocks.